Bible Prophecy in Chronology series (post #21)

 Now, the Jesus that John sees in Revelation 19:11-16 is not the peaceful, tolerant, “long haired hippie type” prophet with which the world is so comfortable.
 Sure, He is called “Faithful” and “True,” two symbolic titles that seem harmlessly generic enough.
 He is also called “The Word of God,” another title that can conjure up pleasant thoughts.
 But in order to be completely “Faithful” you have to be faithful in dealing with wickedness.
 Likewise, in order to be thoroughly “True” you have to be merciless in dealing with falsehoods and lies.
 And as for the title “The Word of God,” what most people don’t realize is that God’s messages aren’t always sunshine, rainbows, and pretty flowers.

 So, with all this said, let me introduce you to the Jesus of the Second Coming.
 This Jesus is the one who walks this earth again at the end of the tribulation period.
-He is the Warrior King who sits on a white war horse.
-He wears many crowns (with crowns being a mark of sovereignty rather than servanthood).
+He is the Warrior King.
+He wears (either symbolically or literally) many crowns, with crowns being a mark of sovereignty rather than servanthood.
 He is clothed with a robe dipped in blood.
 Upon that robe and upon His thigh a name is written: KING OF KINGS AND LORD OF LORDS.
 He leads heaven’s armies (Christians), and all of His soldiers are clothed in fine linen and riding white horses.
 His eyes are like a flame of fire.
 He has a sword that goes out of His mouth and strikes the nations.
 He treads the winepress of the fierceness and wrath of Almighty God.
-In righteousness He judges and makes war.
+In righteousness, He judges and makes war.
 He even has a hint of mystery about Him as He bears a name that no one knows except Him.